 The clock is ticking, and the end of your virtual fundraiser is almost here.

 Luckily, you don’t have to worry about closing the bidding or online fundraising, because your mobile bidding or peer-to-peer software will automatically do it for you!

-Most online fundraising platforms require bidders to enter their credit card numbers before the bidding or donating to they follow through on their bids and/or donations.
+Most online fundraising platforms require bidders to enter their credit card numbers before bidding or donating to ensure follow-through on bids and/or donations.
 Winners are charged automatically, so your organization doesn’t have to worry about chasing down payments in a virtual world.

 Once the campaign or event draws to a close, make sure to thank every participant and share your results.
 Donors love hearing how their support translates into concrete impact for your mission.

 Step 8: Follow-up and evaluate your virtual fundraising performance.